 Congratulations!
 You now have a provisioning profile and are ready to sign your iOS apps.

-After Creating iOS Signing Credentials
+After Creating Signing Credentials for signing iOS apps:

-Now that you are all set to fuse, sign and deploy apps on Appdome.
+Now you are all set to fuse, sign and deploy apps on Appdome.
 For information please read the knowledge base articles on:

 How Do I Learn More?